ohohlfeld/itc36/phdworkshop.md

 ## Call for abstracts

-Each author should submit 1-page (double column) abstract.
+Each author should submit 1-page (double column - IEEE template) abstract.
 All the submitted abstracts will be reviewed by the workshop organizers.
 The two best abstracts will be selected for a 20 minute presentation in a special spotlight session.

 Submission page: https://easychair.org/conferences/?conf=phditc25